root2185/multi-timer/README.md

 This is an application to set multiple timers sequentially.

-It is tested on Debian 9, 10, Ubuntu 14.04, 16.04 and 18.04.
-It also works in Windows 10 with Ubuntu 16.04 Desktop installed.04 and 18.04.
-It also works in Windows 10 with Ubuntu 16.04 Desktop installed.
+It is tested on Debian 9, 10, Ubuntu 14.04, 16.04, 18.04, Windows 10 with Ubuntu 16.04 Desktop installed.<br>
+Probably works on the others GNU/Linux ditros too.

-All credits are to https://askubuntu.com/users/307523/wineunuuchs2unix, the script is taken from here https://askubuntu.com/questions/1039357/a-timer-to-set-up-different-alarms-simultaneosly.
+All credits are to https://askubuntu.com/users/307523/wineunuuchs2unix, the script is taken from here https://askubuntu.com/questions/1039357/a-timer-to-set-up-different-alarms-simultaneosly.<br>
 This is an older version that I find better.

 If you get this error:

 `yad: cannot create shared memory for key 12345: File exists`